Using a photo, pattern or texture as a background on sections of your website can add interest and help your site to appear attractive and memorable.

 A large background photo, like this one by valiunic at Pixabay can be effective, but it won’t work for every type of website and you need to be extra careful with the size of the image, to ensure it doesn’t slow down the loading time of the site too much.

 You may prefer to use a background image for a smaller section, rather than for the whole site, as with this wave from NeuPaddy (also a free image from Pixabay).
-I’ve added a colour overlay to this particular example before uploading it to the website.
+I’ve added a colour overlay to this example.

 As always, you need to think about the type of image you are trying to create – texture effects may be appropriate for a site focusing on handicrafts, fashion, cookery, pets or children but may not appear professional for an accountant or technology website.

 Here’s an example using a free seamless brick effect background from Pixeden.